LOOSE-LIPS/loose-lips-2.0/src/routes/blog/antoine-bobicz-escalateur-dans-la-ciel-bau053/index.md

   - imported/antoine-bobicz-escalateur-dans-la-ciel-bau053/image1091.jpeg
 description: >-
-  Unbelievably catchy, this caustic piece is a blend of Synthwave meets Psyche Pop meets Musique Concrete &#8211; wouldn&#39;t feel out of place on a Wes Anderson movie soundtrack!
+  Unbelievably catchy, this caustic piece is a blend of Synthwave meets Psyche Pop meets Musique Concrete ; wouldn;t feel out of place on a Wes Anderson movie soundtrack!
 From KEDI 2 V/A compilation on baumusik.
-Out now on 3D-printed USB and digital download &#8211; Order: https://baumusik.bandcamp.com/album/kedi-2-2 https://soundcloud.com/baumusik When Antoine Bobicz&#39;s parents moved from Czech to [...]Read More...
+Out now on 3D-printed USB and digital download ; Order: https://baumusik.bandcamp.com/album/kedi-2-2 https://soundcloud.com/baumusik When Antoine Bobicz;s parents moved from Czech to [...]Read More...
 published: true
 tags: premiere
 featured: false